 - Knight Templar / Well-Intentioned Extremist: Admiral Satie.
 She genuinely loves the Federation and has devoted her life to its service.
 Unfortunately she lets paranoia and a desire for the spotlight get the better of her.

 - Living Lie Detector: Sabin Genestra is used as this.
 Interestingly, his abilities seem, if anything, even more limited than Troi's in that this is all he is.
-Other Betazoids, such as Lwaxana Troi and Tam Elbrun, have been shown to be capable of pulling a lot more information out of people's minds without any invasive probing.
+Other Betazoids, such as Lwaxana Troi and Tam Elbrun, have been shown to casually read minds without the target being any the wiser, yet all he can do is determine if the subject is lying.
+Even Troi could at least give a good indication as to why they were doing so.

 - Lying to the Perp: Sabin pulls this on Tarses, claiming that the warp core accident was caused by chemicals that Tarses had access to (even though it was an accident).
 Tarses refuses to cop to anything.